 - Reading comprehension and related five-six questions for a total of 60 marks

-- Precis writing for 60 marks – the answer sheet will have a seperate grid structure where this has to be written
+- Precis writing for 60 marks – the answer sheet will have a separate grid structure where this has to be written

 - Translation from English to chosen language for 20 marks